CEC's Commitment to Diversity

 CEC defines diversity to include race, ethnicity, culture, language, age, (dis)abilities, family status/composition, gender identity and expression, sexual orientation, socioeconomic status, religious and spiritual values, geographic location, and country of origin.

 CEC has a Diversity Committee, and a division that focuses on cultural and linguistic diversity.
 As well, there are a number of independent caucuses made up of CEC members focusing on various aspects of diversity.

-In it's advocacy work, CEC is dedicated to ensuring students with disabilities and/or gifts and talents from diverse cultures receive high quality educational services.
-To achieve this goal, CEC works both with policy educators and legislators at all levels to develop programs, policies, and initiatives that promote:
+In it's advocacy work, CEC is dedicated to ensuring students with disabilities and/or gifts and talents from diverse backgrounds receive high quality educational services.
+To achieve this goal, CEC works with both policy educators and legislators at all levels to develop programs, policies, and initiatives that promote:

-- Educational practices that appropriately identify students from diverse cultures who receive special education and/or gifted services.
+- Educational practices that appropriately identify students from diverse backgrounds who receive special education and/or gifted services.

 - Assessment practices that accurately reflect cultural differences.

-- Education services that provide effective interventions for students from diverse cultures.
+- Education services that provide effective interventions for students from diverse backgrounds.

-- An increase in the number of diverse teachers, administrators, and university faculty from diverse cultures.
+- An increase in the number of diverse teachers, administrators, and university faculty from diverse backgrounds.

 - Professional development to improve the cultural competence of all educators.